Chop Chop Tree logo

 North Bend, WA (98045)

-Tree removal costs in Bellevue typically range from $800 to $3,500 depending on height, location, and access.
-Properties in Downtown Bellevue or Bridle Trails with tight lot lines and overhead utility lines cost more due to crane requirements.
-Homes in Factoria or Crossroads with better access see lower pricing, though permit fees add $100 to $300 for significant trees.
+In Bellevue, tree removal commonly falls between $800 and $3,500, depending on tree height, location, and site access.
+Homes in Downtown Bellevue or Bridle Trails with narrow lots and overhead utility lines usually cost more because cranes may be needed.
+Properties in Factoria or Crossroads with easier access often come in lower, though permit costs can add $100 to $300 for larger trees.

-Bellevue requires permits to remove trees over 6 inches diameter within critical areas or significant trees over 30 inches diameter anywhere in the city.
-Heritage trees and those in steep slope zones near Meydenbauer Bay or Clyde Hill borders need special approval.
-Homeowners should verify requirements through the Development Services Department before scheduling removal work.
+Bellevue requires permits for trees over 6 inches in diameter in critical areas, as well as significant trees over 30 inches in diameter anywhere in the city.
+Heritage trees and trees on steep slopes near Meydenbauer Bay or the Clyde Hill border may need additional approval.
+Before arranging removal, homeowners should confirm the current rules with the Development Services Department.

-Look for Washington State contractor licenses, ISA certified arborists, and liability insurance covering at least $1 million.
-Verify workers compensation coverage and ask for references from recent projects in Bellevue neighborhoods.
-Companies familiar with local permit processes and utility coordination around Puget Sound Energy lines provide smoother experiences for homeowners.
+Choose a company with a Washington State contractor license, ISA-certified arborists, and liability insurance of at least $1 million.
+Also confirm workers' compensation coverage and ask for recent Bellevue references.
+Crews that understand local permits and utility coordination around Puget Sound Energy lines can make the process much easier for homeowners.

-Most professional tree services include debris removal and recycling in their pricing.
-Homeowners handling their own cleanup can use the Factoria Recycling and Transfer Station for wood waste.
-Many companies chip branches on site for mulch, while larger logs get milled or processed at facilities in Redmond and Renton.
+Most professional tree removal companies include debris hauling and recycling in their service.
+If you are managing cleanup yourself, the Factoria Recycling and Transfer Station accepts wood waste.
+Many crews chip branches on site for mulch, and larger logs are often taken to facilities in Redmond or Renton for milling or processing.